double-decker-root-bridge

 • Explore Nongriat Village

-Take a leisurely walk through Nongriat to experience traditional Khasi village life.
-Engage with locals, learn about their customs, and enjoy the serene environment.
+Take a slow walk through Nongriat to see what life is like in a traditional Khasi village.
+Talk to the locals, learn about their traditions, and enjoy the peaceful setting.

 • Savor Local Khasi Cuisine

-If you’re planning to visit the Double Decker Living Root Bridge, staying nearby makes the experience more relaxing and convenient.
+If you’re planning to visit the Double Decker Living Root Bridge Meghalaya, staying nearby makes the experience more relaxing and convenient.
 Here are some of the best hotels near Double Decker Root Bridge:

 This community-run homestay is right next to the Double Decker Living Root Bridge.
 With comfortable rooms and Indian-style toilets, it also supports the maintenance of the bridges and village.
 The trek to Rainbow Falls starts just outside.